prikhi/pencil/docs/source/devguide/tutorial/objectsnap.rst

 Object Snapping
 ===============

-Pencil users know that Pencil have already provided the default snapping between objects.
+Pencil users will know that Pencil provides snapping between objects.
 Object snapping is very useful for aligning objects so that drawing operations can be done quickly.
 There are 6 default snappings in Pencil:

 .. figure:: ../../images/Main_html_1a7041.png